How to Find the Pixel 4a in Stock

 While those are the current delivery dates, we could see shipping times increase, or decrease, as we push closer to the device’s release date.

-If you want your Pixel 4a on August 21st, you’ll have to select the “Expedited” shipping option which will run you an extra $18.99.
+If you want your Pixel 4a by August 21st, you’ll have to select the “Expedited” shipping option which will run you an extra $18.99.

 - New, unlocked Android phone gives you the flexibility to change carriers and choose your own data plan; works with Verizon, T-Mobile, Sprint, AT&T, and other major carriers